hoang-himself/tfc-backend/README.md

 'Authorization': 'JWT <token>'
 ```

-The space after `JWT` is important.
+The space behind `JWT` is important.

 ### SECRET_KEY and JWT_KEY

-By default, this program reads the keys from shell environment variables, i.e. `export SECRET_KEY=<key>`
+By default, this program reads the keys from shell environment variables, e.g. `export SECRET_KEY=<key>`

 You can generate the keys using the Django shell at `python manage.py shell`